pipcet/zmq-bench/04-results.md

 Inline(GCC)            10416667/s   647%   602%       597%       595%                383%                 364%       353%               350%          326%                   308%                   297% 290%              286%              282% 270%        269%             245%          --    -1%
 TinyCC                 10526316/s   655%   609%       604%       602%                388%                 368%       358%               355%          331%                   313%                   301% 294%              291%              286% 274%        273%             248%          1%     --
 ```

+Comments:
+ - "xsub" is the code FFI::Platypus generates as of the results-20150315 tag.
+It uses TinyCC to compile an xsub in the ->attach method, and that's a bit faster than XS, although not quite as fast as the same xsub compiled with GCC/Inline::C; however, the difference is clearly not worth the huge start-up cost of Inline::C
+ - tinycc has been modified to fix a bug and generate slightly better (mostly, this means more readable) code for some of the idioms the Perl headers use, particularly "x ?
+1 : 0".
+ - the changes to the Platypus code are really quite minimal, all the heavy lifting is done by tinycc, which really is an excellent piece of software.
+However, I should point out that the tinycc code we generate does full error checking, argument conversion, and has code to fall back to the libffi version in case of unexpected arguments.
+In other words, it shouldn't be getting any slower because of these things.